corpusops/bitwardentools/README.md

 ## DISCLAIMER
 **This software will be archived soon in the next days following a new and last release (2.0.0).**

+As stated, the maintainers stopped development and therefore all support some time ago, and make this declaration on December 15, 2024.

 This repository now remains online ONLY for public archiving, documentation and education purposes and we ask everyone to respect this.